luqmanhakem/todolist/README.md

 ## Basic Overview

-The basic idea is that you are able to fill of what task need you want to be done with the timeline, and the app will let you keep track of how much time left for you to accomplish the task.
+This application allows you to key in your task, with it's starting and ending date.
+The apps will set a countdown timer, showing how much time left for you to complete a single task.
+You're able to add on as many tasks as you have!

 ### Basic Functionality